lukelpg/ros-meal-prep/README.md

     - Expand stroke types (Bezier, complex splines)

 - Define inputs and outputs of ROS nodes clearly for scalability (DOING BELOW)
+- 3 ROS nodes
+    - ros2 run image_processing_pkg image_processing_node
+        - Publishing scaled strokes one by one (to topic: 'paint_command')
+    - ros2 run painting_pkg painting_node
+        - Subscribed to topic 'paint_command'
+        - Publishing stroke a list of waypoints one by one (to topic: 'waypoints_topic')
+    - TEST NODE?? ros2 run serial_comm_pkg waypoint_publisher TEST NODE??
+    - ros2 run serial_comm_pkg serial_comm
+        - Subscribed to topic 'waypoints_topic'
+        - Sending (over serial) MOVE instructions (waypoints) one by one and then 'GO' to signal the the complete stroke has been sent
+            - Will do this for each stroke

 ## Components
 ### Image Processing